krishna-2009/CSE540_Cloud_Computing_Project/README.md

 This repository contains the implementation of a **Cloud-Based Python Code Compiling Environment**.

 The project simulates a cloud infrastructure to compile Python code efficiently, providing features like:
-- User login and authentication.
+- Get the username.
 - Dynamic resource scaling using virtualization.
 - Python code compilation and execution, focusing on applications in machine learning, computer vision, and deep learning.
-- Real-time monitoring of resource usage (e.g., memory, CPU utilization).
+- Indirect Resouce Management via Job Distribution.

 The project is developed using **KVM**, **Docker**, and **Ubuntu Server**, leveraging virtualization to create a scalable and efficient coding environment.